skagra/bbc-micro/Demo/Script.md

 printvec:   DS 2
 ```

-Explain the programme.

-Assemble it into machine code:
+* Assemble it into machine code:

 ```
 dasm BBCMicro\Asm\HelloWorldJsr.asm -f2 -IBBCMicro\Asm
 ```

-Dir output file `a.out`.
+* Dir output file `a.out`.

-Open `a.out` in binary editor and explain some of the format.
+* Open `a.out` in binary editor and explain some of the format.
+  * Segments - Little endian entry point then length
+  * Point out the JSR main for example
+  * And point to the inline data for "Hello World"

-Load the machine code into the emulator:
+* Load the machine code into the emulator:

 ```
 dotnet run -p Debugger a.out
 ```

+* Pull up code beside debugger
-Describe each of the "windows"
+* Describe each of the "windows"
   * Code (disassembly)
   * Processor
   * Memory
   * Stack
   * Debugger output
   * Input
   * Programme output

-Pull up code beside debugger.
+* Some commands
   * `h` - help
-* `ld 408` - and compare to listing
+  * `ld 408` - and compare to listing - `LDY #$0`
-* `lm 500` - and compart to listing
+  * `lm 500` - and compare to listing - "Hello World" data

-Now we can single step throug the programme.
+* Now we can single step through the programme.
   * Explain display changes as it goes
   * Make reference to output characters
   * Continue until first couple of characters printed.

-Dump a core `c` - explain what a core is, we'll come back to this later!
+* Dump a core `c` - explain what a core is, we'll come back to this later!
+  * Note current state - registers and "Hello...

-`t` - Run to return
+* `t` - Run to return

-Show some context and compare to listing:

-`ld 416 6 `

-Exit `x`
+* Exit `x`

 Now run again against core